joemcmahon/discord-spud/README.md

 set up an account.

-We set up the Discord, and it was clear that it was a much more friendly option within a coupke of hours, and it was clear we'd want to move to it going forward.
+We set up the Discord, and it was clear that it was a much more friendly option within a couple of hours, and it was clear we'd want to move to it going forward.

 We did want to keep all the functions we had before -- luckily Discord provided some of them out of the box:

  - The active users show up fine in the desktop client with no extra effort on our part.
-(We probably will want to set something up for mobile users, since there's no sidebar for them.)
  - Easy sign-up (no special server or email dance required)

 This meant that the only thing we'd really need was the "now-playing"